nikki-uwu/Meower/info_and_docs/BCI_Project_Complete_Verified_Timeline.md

 The June 23-24 task merge was THE critical breakthrough for Meower, eliminating all race conditions.
 The July BrainFlow sprint delivered professional Meower integration.
 August optimizations (TX ramping, UDP packing) pushed Meower to near-production quality.

-With just 1-2 weeks of focused work on the remaining issues, Meower will be fully production-ready for research and educational use.
+With 1-2 weeks of focused work on the remaining issues, Meower will be fully production-ready for research and educational use.

 ---

 *"Happy hacking, silly woofer :3"*

-*Meower timeline verified and complete: August 13, 2025*
+*Meower project timeline: August 13, 2025*
 *Total Meower development: ~630 hours over 238 days*
 *Meower current state: 85% production ready*